secretkeylabs/sats-connect-ui/README.md

 This will run an example app using the selector which can be used during development.

+# Viewing live

+The example app using the wallet selector is available at <https://sats-connect-ui.netlify.app>.

 # Building the `@sats-connect/ui` package

 To build the `@sats-connect/ui` package, run